dccmarketing/simple-sharing/README.txt

 = Feedback =
 I'm happy to take feature requests.
 Here's my current todo list:
-* Make buttons sortable (drag and drop to reorder)
+* Make buttons sortable (drag and drop to reorder).
-* Make a modal instead of a pop-up window for sharing
+* Make a modal instead of a pop-up window for sharing.
+* Add additional networks as I find them.
+* Add additional post types for auto-display.
 * Maybe a widget?

 If you want to add anything else, let me know: